-Predictably, the Delos has been listed as a UNESCO World Heritage Site since 1990, which means that missing out on seeing for yourself the excellence of this historic masterpiece is out of the question!
+Predictably, the Delos has been listed as a UNESCO World Heritage Site since 1990, which means that missing out on seeing for yourself the excellence of this historical masterpiece is out of the question!

-Please keep in mind that both Delos and the islet of Rhenia are under the protection of the Ministry of Culture and boating is prohibited and no overnight stays are allowed.
+Please keep in mind that both Delos and the islet of Rhenia are under the protection of the Ministry of Culture and boating is prohibited, and no overnight stays are allowed.
 Unfortunately, this is one of the very few things to do in Mykonos that isn't allowed!

 7. Mykonos Folklore Museum